Is Leeds a Safe Place To Live?

 What Is The Roughest Part Of Leeds?

 When considering where the roughest parts of Leeds are, it is important to not only take into consideration the total number of crimes per area but also to look at the specific types of crime.
 For an area to be rough and dangerous, it is important to look at violent crimes as these are the crimes more likely to harm others.
-If we look at the Leeds area and focus only on violent crimes, the results show us that the city centre and the calls area have the highest rates of violent crime.
-The results are based on violent crimes in the month of March 2021, as these are the most up to date figures published by the West Yorkshire Police.
+If we look at the Leeds area and focus only on violent crimes, the results show us that the city center and the calls area have the highest rates of violent crime.
+The results are based on violent crimes in the month of March 2021, as these are the most up-to-date figures published by the West Yorkshire Police.

 Every city has its safer parts and areas that are more dangerous, and Leeds is no exception, however in comparison to other English cities, it is a safer option.
 Understandably, businesses may want to protect themselves so that they or their staff are not the victims of crime.
 There are ways to reduce your likelihood of being targeted by criminals, and one such way is by hiring a security company.
 A security company can install CCTV cameras to monitor premises or provide security guards for a physical presence, deterring potential criminals.
 Security companies can also review your current security methods, making recommendations on how to make your business safer.